Staghorn Calculus: Causes and Treatments

 • Uric Acid Stones: Formed due to high uric acid levels, often linked to gout.

-Causes of Staghorn Calculus
+What Causes Staghorn Calculus?

 The formation of staghorn calculi is multifactorial.
 Several factors contribute to their development, including: